 Despite the occasional news headline, at present the water wastage problem mostly remains invisible.
 That will likely soon change.
 Water scarcity is on track to be one of the century’s most important environmental and health issues as nearly half the global population already live in potential water scarce areas, and that population is expected to increase to up to 5.7 billion people in 2050.

 At both local and global levels, no one can afford to waste water, which means governments and water utilities companies alike need to arm themselves with tools to prevent such loss.
-After exploring a recent case of water wastage, we’ll explore why digital field inspection platforms are ideally suited to track leaks throughout drinking water systems.
+After exploring a recent case of water wastage, we’ll explore why field inspection tech is ideally suited to track leaks throughout drinking water systems.

 Mississippi blues: The cost of water leaks

 To illustrate this issue, let’s go to Mississippi and look at the case of Jackson’s continuing water leakage woes.
 A recent report based on citywide November 2021 inspections found that more than 40 percent of treated water never makes it to the customers.
-Because of the city’s aging pipe system, the water is lost during distribution through main breaks, leaks at meters, or other disruptions causing leakage.
+The aging pipe system in the city causes water loss through main breaks, meter leaks, and disruptions.

-Jackson’s challenge was made worse because its water department pays to treat that water, but can’t recoup its layout: the water never goes through a meter, so customers don’t receive it, and no one is billed for it.
+Jackson’s challenge worsens because the water department pays to treat the lost water, but cannot recoup its layout.
+Because the water never passes through a meter, customers don’t receive it, and no one bills for it.
 This produces a troubling deficit, and one that keeps getting worse: in 2017, the city brought in $61 million in water and sewer revenues but had $65 million in expenses.
 By 2019, revenues were $49 million, while expenses were $77 million.

 Without fixing the city’s aging pipe system, this discrepancy will only get worse.
 But without the massive budget required for a complete overhaul, the city resorted to what it felt was the only solution: raising water and sewer rates by 20 percent across the board.